TW-ASMP/TWmaximoConfig/Classification/asset_classification.md

 [^5]: an class that appears in multiple places on this classification hierarchy
 [^6]: though not a lowest level class, can be instantiated as an asset class
 [^7]: AK: should we inlcude for future?
+[^8]: TH: I have included assets that are (1) independently replaceable AND (2) has a different (shorter) life-cycle compared the structure itself (e.g.roof) OR must be tracked at inidividual level for compliance reasons (e.g. fire door, fixed ladder), BUT NOT the assets that satisfies (1) and (2) above, but isn't the object of a a regular inspection or maintenance work order AND .
+[^9]: #EZ:gas chlorine dosing system has a lot complexity - not just eductor - see chlorinator
+[^10]: not distinguishing chlorintor, sulphinator, or other type of dosing,